 Oral corticosteroids also have been shown to have short-term pain relief and allow a bit more shoulder movement, according to a 2006 systematic review of five trials with a total of 179 patients.
 Three of the trials, which are ranked high quality, do not find long-term benefits beyond six weeks.

 Calcitonin is another medication, usually taken as a nasal spray, that may alleviate the inflammatory symptoms of frozen shoulders.
-Cho, Bae, and Kim reported that nasal calcitonin treatment had a “notable” improvement than the placebo group where both groups were given physical therapy treatment during the trial.
-However, they did not link or cite this randomized controlled trial.
+A South Korean story reported that nasal calcitonin treatment for six weeks had a “notable” improvement than the placebo group.
+Both groups were given physical therapy treatment during the trial.

-There is very little evidence for how well heat or cold therapies work for frozen shoulders.
-One 2008 study from Hong Kong found some benefit to heat therapy with stretching to the shoulder joint’s range of motion (except for shoulder flexion), but the heating group’s outcome is not significantly better than the stretching-only group.
+There’s very little evidence for how well heat or cold therapies work for frozen shoulders.
+A 2008 study from Hong Kong found some benefit to heat therapy with stretching to the shoulder joint’s range of motion (except for shoulder flexion), but the heating group’s outcome is not significantly better than the stretching-only group.

 A 2014 Cochrane Review found that exercise, when used with manual therapy, does not have better outcomes than corticosteroid injections in the short term for pain relief and better shoulder movement.
 “It is unclear whether a combination of manual therapy, exercise and electrotherapy is an effective adjunct to glucocorticoid injection or oral NSAID,” the authors wrote.